othree/vim-javascript-syntax/README.md

 ### Differences from jelera/vim-javascript-syntax

-I start a new project instead of send PR to jelera is because: jelera/vim-javascript-syntax is not so active.
+I start a new project instead of sending PR to jelera is because: jelera/vim-javascript-syntax is not so active.
 And I want to do lots of changes, including ES6 and other not confirmed standard support.
-Also, one of my goal is produce 100% correct syntax.
+Also, one of my goals is to produce 100% correct syntax.
-But it hurt performance, so I prefer to create a new one instead of merge back.
+But it hurt performance, so I prefer to create a new one instead of merging back.

 ### Installation

-Use pathogen or vundle is recommended.
+Recommend use pathogen or Vundle.
 Vundle:

     Plugin 'othree/yajs.vim'

 ### 2.0

-Major change in 2.0 is the basic object/method data comes from Mozilla's WebIDL.
+The major change in 2.0 is the basic object/method data comes from Mozilla's WebIDL.
 Current master branch is 2.0 beta.
-If its not stable for you.
+If it's not stable for you.
 You can `git checkout 1.6`.

 ### Performance Issue

 **yajs.vim** is not good on performance.
-If you are using a slower computer.
-You might feel lag while moving cursor.
+If you are using a slow computer.
+You might feel lag while moving the cursor.
 You can try disable [cursorline](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27) and [colorcolumn](http://vimdoc.sourceforge.net/htmldoc/options.html#%27colorcolumn%27), or reduce the number of [synmaxcol](http://vimdoc.sourceforge.net/htmldoc/options.html#%27synmaxcol%27).
 Another possible solution is change to [neovim](https://neovim.io/)

-If you still want cursorline highlight, some terminal have their built in support.
+If you still want cursor line highlight, some terminal has their built-in support.
 Ex: iTerm2, Edit Profile -&gt; Colors -&gt; Cursor Colors.

 Credits
 -------

 - Jose Elera, [Enhanced Javascript syntax](http://www.vim.org/scripts/script.php?script_id=3425)
 - Zhao Yi, Claudio Fleiner, Scott Shattuck (This file is based on their hard work)
-- gumnos (From the #vim IRC Channel in Freenode) (Who helped me figured out the crazy Vim Regexes)
+- gumnos (From the #vim IRC Channel in Freenode) (Who helped me figure out the crazy Vim Regexes)

 Reference
 ---------